What Splunk software logs about itself

 |web_service.log||Primary log written by splunkweb.
 Records actions made by splunkweb.
 This and python.log are the only logs that, in second most verbose logging level, write messages with "WARNING" instead of Splunk log files' usual "WARN."|

-Splunk also creates search logs.
-Note that these are not indexed to _internal.
+The Splunk platform also creates search logs.
+These are not indexed to _internal.

-Each search has its own directory for all information specific to the search, including its search logs.
-The search's directory is named with (among other parameters) the search_id.
-(Match a search to its search_id in audit.log.)
-You'll find the search directory in
+Each search has its own directory for all information specific to the search, including a search log.
+The directory for each search is named with (among other parameters) the search_id.
+This search_id is matched to a human-readable search name in audit.log.
+The search directory for a recent search is in

 If you have any long-running real-time searches, you might want to adjust the maximum size of your search logs.
-These logs are rotated when they reach a default maximum size of 25 MB.
-Splunk keeps up to five of them for each search, so the total log size for a search can conceivably grow as large as 125 MB.
+These logs are rotated when they reach a default maximum size of 10 MB.
+Splunk software keeps up to five of them for each search, so the total log size for a search can conceivably grow as large as 30 MB.

-Most searches are unlikely to generate logs anywhere near 25 MB in size; however, it can become an issue if you have ongoing real-time searches.
+Most searches are unlikely to generate logs anywhere near 10 MB in size.
+But size can become an issue if you have ongoing real-time searches.

 To adjust the log size, edit

-Splunk has a debugging parameter.
+The Splunk platform has a debugging parameter.
 Read about enabling debug logging in this manual.

-Except where noted above, Splunk's internal logging levels are
+Except where noted above, Splunk platform internal logging levels are

 DEBUG INFO WARN ERROR FATAL (from most to least verbose).